 Dolman's Truck Accident Results

 The lawyers at Dolman Law Group Accident Injury Lawyers, PA have experience negotiating, settling, and litigating personal injury cases, including those that involve truck accidents.
 Recent cases include a $1.75 million verdict for a victim who sustained a mild traumatic brain injury and torn rotator cuff after a semi-truck hit his vehicle.
 Another victim settled for $3.2 million after a semi truck accident caused his traumatic brain injury.
-While these past results do not guarantee future outcomes for new claims, they represent the commitment of the lawyers at Dolman Law Group Accident Injury Lawyers, PA in fighting to get the best possible results for our clients.
+While these past results do not guarantee future outcomes for new claims, they represent the commitment of the St. Petersburg personal injury lawyers at Dolman Law Group Accident Injury Lawyers, PA in fighting to get the best possible results for our clients.

 Common Truck Accident Injuries